 - Pull up the Rip Fence locking lever and ensure that the Rip Fence is free to move. - Alternatively it may be convenient to temporarily remove the Rip Fence from the machine. - Pull up the table extension locking lever found under the table on the right.
-(Fig. 34). - Deploy the table extension to give the required work-piece support. - Push the locking lever down to lock the table in the required position. - Re-attach and/or adjust the Rip Fence as required. - When cutting is completed return the table to its original setting.
+(Fig. 33a). - Deploy the table extension to give the required work-piece support. - Push the locking lever down to lock the table in the required position.
+To adjust the tightness of the extension table, use a 10mm wrench to tighten/loosen the locking piece (Fig.33b) - Re-attach and/or adjust the Rip Fence as required. - When cutting is completed return the table to its original setting.